 The Best Accommodation in Dunedin with Restaurants/Meals/Breakfasts

-For more details on each accommodation, see 10 Best Accommodation in Dunedin for Foodies.
+For more details on each accommodation, see the 10 Best Accommodations in Dunedin for Foodies.

 Day 10 – Explore Dunedin

 Dunedin is kinda famous for its beers.
 It’s home to one of the most popular brands of New Zealand beer, which is found in every supermarket.
 Speight’s Brewery offers its own tour of where they make the good stuff in New Zealand’s oldest operational brewery (more info on Viator and Tripadvisor).
-You can also do a chocolate factory tour at OCHO Chocolate Factory (more info on Viator and Tripadvisor) or treat yourself to high tea at Larnach Castle (more info on Viator and Tripadvisor).
+You can also do a chocolate factory tour at OCHO Chocolate Factory (on Viator and Tripadvisor) or treat yourself to high tea at Larnach Castle (on Viator and Tripadvisor).

 Food Experiences in Dunedin